ngustafson2023/nobrainer-zoo/README.md

 nobrainer-zoo generate --help
 ```

-## Available models
+## Available Models

-To see the list of available models in the nobrainer-zoo run `nobrainer-zoo ls`
+To see the list of available models in the nobrainer-zoo, run `nobrainer-zoo ls`.

-Models are added based on their organization, model name , and version.
-One model might have different versions.
-Some models (such as `kwyk` or `SyntSR`) have various types which means there was various training method or dataset that lead to different trained models.
-You can select the model type with `model_type` option for the train and inference.
+Models are added based on their organization, model name, and version.
+A model might have different versions.
+Some models (such as `kwyk` or `SyntSR`) have various types, meaning they were trained using various different training methods or datasets.
+You can select the model type with the `model_type` option for training or inference.

-List of models which will be added in near future can be find [here](https://github.com/Hoda1394/zoo/blob/add/inference_scripts/models_to_add.md).
+The list of models which will be added in the near future can be found [here](https://github.com/Hoda1394/zoo/blob/add/inference_scripts/models_to_add.md).
 You can suggest a model [here](https://github.com/neuronets/zoo/issues/new/choose).

 *<font size="1">Note: models are distributed under their original license.</font>*

 ## Inference Example

-Inference with default options,
+Inference with default options:

 ```
 nobrainer-zoo predict -m neuronets/brainy/0.1.0 <path_to_input> <path_to_save_output>